My gingerbread cookie recipe with royal icing makes the best cut out cookies ~ it’s easy to work with, freezes well, and is so delicious!

 Instructions

-- Whisk dry ingredients to blend.
+- Whisk dry ingredients in a bowl to combine well, and set aside.

-- Cream butter and sugar together until light and fluffy, about 3 minutes.
+- Cream butter and sugar together in a large bowl until light and fluffy, about 3 minutes.

 - Beat in egg and molasses and mix until smooth.

-- Gradually add the dry ingredients while mixing on low, and mix until the dough comes together.
+- Gradually add the dry ingredients while mixing on low, and blend until the dough comes together.

-- Turn out onto a floured surface and knead the dough a couple of times until it becomes smooth.
-Divide in two and form into disks.
+- Turn the dough out onto a floured surface and knead a few times times until it becomes smooth.
+Divide in half and form into two flat disks.
 Wrap in plastic and chill for at least 3 hours, or overnight.

-- Preheat oven to 350F
+- Preheat your oven to 350ยฐF

-- Roll the dough out on a floured surface to about 1/4 inch.
-Cut out your cookies and place on a parchment or silpat line baking sheet.
-Bake for 10 minutes, rotating the tray halfway through if your oven cooks unevenly.
+- Bake for 10 minutes, rotating the tray halfway through if your oven cooks unevenly.
 Let the cookies cool on the baking sheet for a few minutes before moving them to a cooling rack.
+Let the cookies cool completely before decorating.

 - To make the royal icing, put the egg white powder and water in the bowl of a stand mixer fitted with the whisk attachment.
 Beat until soft peaks form.
-Then add the sifted sugar gradually and beat until the frosting is spreadable and glossy.
-If the frosting gets too thick you can add a bit of cream, milk, or water to thin.
+Gradually add the sifted sugar and beat until the frosting is spreadable and glossy.
+If the frosting gets too thick you can add a bit of cream, milk, or water to thin it down.

 - Spoon some of the frosting into a squeeze bottle, pastry bag, or baggie if you would like to pipe it around the outline of each cookie.
 Otherwise you can spread the frosting with a spreading knife.
-You will have more frosting than you need with this recipe, but if may come in handy if you are decorating with a group.
+You will have more frosting than you need with this recipe, but it will come in handy if you are decorating with a group.
 Note: you can make the frosting up to an hour or so ahead, just keep covered with plastic.

 - Decorate your cookies with sprinkles, etc, while the icing is still wet.
-It will harden as it dries.
+Let the icing set up before serving or storing.

 Oh my gosh, Sue, these look so yummy and your bear is fabulous!
 I’ve never had royal icing and so curious to try it!
 Your photos make me smile – beautiful!